 Argentine ants - The Argentine ants are common household pests that invade the house in search of food and water.
 Indoors, they set up their nests on the ground, in cracks on the wall, or in holes in the house.
 Argentine ants are not capable of digging deep in the ground, that is why outdoors, they live under rocks, or among leaf litter.
 But if ever they find any abandoned ants’ nest, they would claim it for their own.

 Identifying Ants From Termites

 Ants are sometimes confused with termites.
 It is important to differentiate one from the other so that you would know the type of treatment you should apply.
 Ants have narrow waists, while termites have straight waists.
 The antennae of the ants are bent, while termites have straight antennae.
 Worker ants are seen out in the open looking for food.
 On the other hand, termites stay hidden inside the wood.
 These ants are also red or dark in color, while termites are transparent., or white in color.

 Due to the fact that ants travel anywhere, there will always be a possibility that they can pick up bacteria and viruses.
 They are no different from cockroaches and flies in that they can also be found in the trash, or feasting on dead roaches and flies or any other insects, so they are able to pick up bacteria and viruses along the way.
 Then they would crawl all over the place, including our food.

-The ants’ disease transmitting capabilities is usually overlooked, yet it is always possible.
+The ants’ disease-transmitting capabilities are usually overlooked, yet it is always possible.
 They can easily transfer the bacteria and viruses once they come across your food.
 Eating food that came into contact with these ants can bring disease.
 Salmonella is among the diseases you can get by eating food contaminated by ants.
 E. coli is another.